 School of European Culture and Languages

 Religious Studies is part of the School of European Culture and Languages (SECL).
-A multidisciplinary academic school, alongside students of Religious, and Asian Studies, SECL's community includes students of Comparative and World Literature, English Language and Linguistics, French, German, Italian and Hispanic Studies, of Classical and Archaeological Studies, Ancient History and Classical Studies, and Philosophy.
+A multidisciplinary academic school, alongside students of Religious, and Asian Studies, SECL's community includes students of Comparative Literature, English Language and Linguistics, French, German, Italian and Hispanic Studies, of Classical and Archaeological Studies, Ancient History and Classical Studies, and Philosophy.
 Such a diverse range of interests leads to a fascinating timetable of events and makes the School an exciting place to study.

 Religious Studies at Kent explores global religions and philosophies, as well as secular world views and approaches.
 We make connections between systems of belief to foster an understanding of different practices, cultures and world views.